Logger framework

 Configuration of the DatabaseAppender

-is a subclass of the LogRotateBufferAppender
+The DatabaseAppender is a subclass of the LogRotateBufferAppender.
+The configuration

-is the same like the LogRotateBufferAppender
+of the DatabaseAppender is the same like the LogRotateBufferAppender.
+The additional

 configuration is used to the define mail specific settings: